 Any math major at University of Delaware should have no trouble passing the probability exam (called Exam P by the SOA or Exam 1 by the CAS) after taking MATH243, MATH349, and either MATH350 or STAT470.
 MATH450 or STAT471 are also recommended, as is doing some limited additional reading on actuarial terminology, which may be downloaded from the SOA Web site .

 The financial mathematics exam (called Exam FM by the SOA or Exam 2 by the CAS) should be taken after completion of the Economics and Accounting/Finance Clusters, together with some reading on the theory of interest on their own.

 The financial mathematics exam (called Exam IFM by the SOA or Exam 3F by the CAS) should be taken after completion of MATH620, together with some reading on their own.

 Some study materials for the professional exams are available free once you have registered for the exams; see the appropriate society Web page for details.

 In addition to passing exams, associates must complete course work meeting the Validation by Educational Experience(VEE) requirements in three topic areas, Economics, Applied Statistics and Corporate Finance.
 To meet this requirement, a student must earn a grade of B- or higher.
-ECON301 and ECON303 satisfy the VEE requirement in the area of Economics.
-ECON422 and ECON423 satisfy the VEE requirement for Applied Statistics.
-FINC311 and FINC312 will satisfy the requirement for Corporate Finance.
+ECON301and ECON303 should satisfy the VEE requirement in the area of Economics.
+ECON422 and ECON423 should satisfy the VEE requirement for Applied Statistics.
+FINC311 and FINC312 should satisfy the requirement for Corporate Finance.